Sexual Non-Relation

 Cited examples

-Queen Victoria and Prince Albert (from Strachey's Queen Victoria) (history)
+Queen Victoria and Prince Albert (historical biographical case) *(history)*

 Cited by Seminar XXII · R.S.I. (p.74).
-Lacan finds in the Victoria/Albert biographical case a 'sensational illustration' of the sexual non-relationship: love existing without sexual complementarity, confirming the structural truth he had already derived theoretically.
+Lacan recounts finding the truth of the sexual non-relationship 'sensationally illustrated' in reading about Victoria and Albert during a trip to London—love existing without sexual complementarity served as a biographical confirmation of what he had already derived theoretically.

 Cited by Seminar XXIII · The Sinthome (p.64).
-Lacan reads Exiles as Joyce's central symptom: the drama is precisely the structural impossibility of singling out 'One woman among others' as his woman, making the play a direct dramatisation of the sexual non-relationship.
+Lacan reads the central symptom of Joyce's Exiles as constituted by the deficiency proper to the sexual relationship: the impossibility of singling out 'One woman among others' as his woman, making the play a dramatization of the non-relation at the level of literary symptom and sinthome.

 Tensions